fastlane/fastlane/docs/Actions.md

 email "itunes@connect.com"
 ```

+If you only want to upload a binary without any metadata, use `deliver(beta: true, skip_deploy: true)`

 See how [Product Hunt](https://github.com/fastlane/examples/blob/master/ProductHunt/Fastfile) automated the building and distributing of a beta version over TestFlight in their [Fastfile](https://github.com/fastlane/examples/blob/master/ProductHunt/Fastfile).

 ### TestFlight